 Insurance Agent Skills & Competencies

-In addition to education, training, and licensing requirements, you will also need certain soft skills, or personal qualities, to do your job.
-They are:
+In addition to education, training, and licensing requirements, insurance agents also need certain soft skills, or personal qualities, to do their job.

-- Listening Skills: In order to understand your clients' needs, you need excellent listening skills.
+- Listening Skills: In order to understand clients' needs, an insurance agent needs excellent listening skills.

-- Reading Comprehension: You must be able to understand written documents describing insurance instruments.
+- Reading Comprehension: They must be able to understand written documents describing insurance instruments.

 - Verbal Communication: Insurance agents have to convey information about the products they sell.

-- Interpersonal Skills: Your ability to sell policies depends on your relationships with other people.
-You must be able to establish a good rapport with potential clients, understand their needs and persuade them to give you their business.
+- Interpersonal Skills: Their ability to sell policies depends on their relationships with other people.
+Agents must be able to establish a good rapport with potential clients, understand their needs, and persuade clients to give the agent their business.

 - Strong computer skills: Agents need to use various software, including Outlook, Word, Excel, agency management software, and insurance quoting software.

-- Enthusiasm: about the role that insurance and financial products play in members' everyday lives
+- Enthusiasm: They must have knowledge about the role that insurance and financial products play in members' everyday lives.

-- Selling ability: An agent must be ethically aggressive/assertive, a self-starter, and able to influence others.
+- Selling ability: An agent must be ethically assertive, a self-starter, and able to influence others.